With a family of 6 and living in a rural area, I often buy basic grocery staples bulk or stock up for at least a few weeks at a time.

 Basic baking staples can become scarce if an emergency arises, and sugar is no exception.

-Brown sugar is also a must-have for most cookie recipes.
+Brown sugar is also a must-have for most cookie recipes, and I consider it an overlooked grocery staple.

 Other than for the obvious reasons (cookies!), chocolate chips are an easy sweet snack to ration after dinner.